 It wasn’t easy, but we’ll keep on top if it.
 Thankfully, the new strategy is a lot more robust than the old ones.
 Amazon, if you’re looking, it wasn’t anything we’ve mentioned in this post, we’re keeping it a secret.

-If you are worried about how Amazon Assistant could be impacting your site and are looking for help getting around this, get in touch directly with me at email@example.com or book a meeting.
+If you are worried about how Amazon Assistant could be impacting your site and are looking for help getting around this, get in touch directly with me at email@example.com.